Omar-Helwa/Fibonacci-Heap/readme.md

 2. **Interact with the GUI**:
     - Use the control panel to insert, modify, or delete nodes.
     - Visualize the changes in the Fibonacci Heap in real-time.
+    - Manage tasks with priorities using the `HospitalTaskManager` interface.

 ## Code Structure